pilon-io/gatsby-source-pilon/README.md

 A plugin for sourcing data from [Pilon](https://pilon.io)'s e-commerce APIs into your Gatsby project.

-This plugin was modeled after the `gatsby-source-graphql` plugin and similarly uses schema-stitching to bring the Pilon GraphQL API into Gatsby.

 See the [Pilon Docs](https://docs.pilon.io) for more information on our APIs.

 ## Install